devchallenges-io/curriculum/3-javascript/challenges/group_2/1-flip-the-coin.md

 seo:
   title: "Flip The Coin | JavaScript project"
   description: "Build a coin flipping game using HTML, CSS, and JavaScript to practice your web development skills.
 Test your knowledge of HTML and CSS syntax while incorporating JavaScript to create an interactive game.
-This project will help you gain a better understanding of DOM manipulation, event handling, and responsive design."
+This project is a great way to get started with JavaScript and gain a better understanding of DOM manipulation and event handling."
   keywords:
     - "flip a coin challenge"
     - "html css javascript project"